 In this section we define sequential optimality and weak sequential optimality and compare them with one-step optimality.
-The use of continuation values allows us to extend optimality conditions "computed under this ex-ante perspective" to the case of impatient intertemporal preferences in a multi-period game.
+The use of continuation values allows us to extend sequential optimality conditions to the case of impatient intertemporal preferences in a multi-period game.
 Subsequently, we present a version of the One-Shot Deviation Principle, which states the equivalence between one-step optimality and sequential optimality.
 Known arguments can be adapted to prove the existence of sequentially optimal and weakly sequentially optimal superstrategies (and strategies), and to prove that a superstrategy (strategy) is weakly sequentially optimal if and only if there exists a behaviorally equivalent sequentially optimal superstrategy (strategy).
 This implies that our definition of strong rationalizability is behaviorally equivalent to the one based on weak sequential optimality used by Pearce (1984) and many following papers for finite games, and by Battigalli & Tebaldi (2019) for infinite-horizon games (see also the discussion in Battigalli & De Vito 2021).

 Definition 14.
-A superstrategy $\mathbf{s}i^$ is sequentially optimal given $\mu^i \in \Delta^{\mathfrak{C}i}(\mathbf{S}{-i})$ if, for every $\mathbf{h}i \in \mathbf{H}i$ , if, for every $h_i \in H_i$ ,
+A superstrategy \mathbf{s}i^ is sequentially optimal given $\mu^i \in \Delta^{\mathfrak{C}i}(\mathbf{S}{-i})$ if, for every $\mathbf{h}i \in \mathbf{H}i$,